p5chmitz/dsa-rust/README.md

 <details>

-### Extra credit
-This section contains elements collected along the way.
-The material here represents mostly inexpensive explorations into application of the materials covered or as curios intended to maintain engagement.
-All work and no play makes Peter yadda yadda.

 <summary> Funsies </summary>

 This section contains all the solutions to remedial problems and examples I collected along the way and liked enough to want to remember.

 - Disk usage calculator
 - Identifying unique elements in a Vector